aleshaleksey/fansys23/13-crafting-imbuing.md

 4. Roll spellcraft, with appropriate modifiers.
 On success the item is enchanted/imbued.
 On a failure it is not, and the time is wasted.
 Upon catastrophic failure bad things happen.

 ___
+### Types of Enchanted and Imbued Items
+The magic in items can be:
+- Single use (or useable N times).
+Not rechargeable.
+- Rechargeable (useable N times and then needs to be recharged).
+- Constant (always on).
+- At will (useable an unlimited amount of times, usually without a "cooldown").

+Furthermore the magic in items can be triggered by:
+- A successful attack/roll/skill roll.
+- Triggered by words or gestures (kinetic or incantation components).
+- Triggered by thoughts.
+- Triggered by a change in condition of the wielder.
+- Triggered by a programmed contingency.

+____
+#### Types of magic in items by use

+**Single/N use magic items**: The magic in these items can be activated once, or more (up to seven times depending how much magic it holds).
+After the magic has been used, it is gone and the item becomes mundane again.

+**Rechargeable**: The magic in these items can be activated once (or up to seven times if it holds enough magic).
+When the magic runs out, it can be recharged.
+Depending on the item, the conditions of recharge are different.

+**Constant**: The magic in these items is always active, and unless the item is dis-enchanted or otherwise loses its powers, will continue to be active while the item exists.

+**At will**: The number and frequency of uses of the magic in these items is not limited.

+____
+### Types of magic in items by activation

+**Hit/success triggered**: Magic in weapons can be triggered by a successful attack (eg "entangle on hit").
+Magic in armour, talismans and similar can be triggered by a successful save (eg "aqueous step on save"), or on a successful skill roll.
+This activation does not require an action beyond a successful attack/save/skill roll.

+**On use**: The most common magic items are activated by an action.
+Like spells, these actions can have one or more of an "incantation' or "kinetic" component.
+Rarely they may be activated by thought alone.
+In general using this kind of item requires an action, be it a "reaction", "secondary action", "main action", "full round action" or other.

+**On change of state**: Some magic items activated when its wielder's state changes, eg, when it gains or loses a condition, is hit by an attack, moves, or fails a save.
+Activating these items does not require an action, but does require the specific condition being met.

+**On fulfilled contingency**: Some insidious magic items are activated when a condition is fulfilled.
+The condition can be incredibly complex, but must be tangible.
+For example "when next the sword is bathed in the light of the full moon", "when the talisman passes through the gates of Dudariarch".

+___
 ### Threshold for Enchanting or Imbuing
 The base threshold for imbuing or enchanting an item (single use) with a spell, or an individual effect within a spell is: **[8 + (2 x level of the spell)]**